 International students who have studied and gained overseas work experience in Australia can also apply for a work visa.

-Australia ranks high on many things: jobs, income, work-life balance, civic engagement, community, education, housing, safety, and life satisfaction.
+Australia ranks high on many things: jobs, income, work-life balance, housing, safety, and life satisfaction.
 So, consider Australia if you are looking for a job to gain work experience, enhance your skills, and earn money to pay for your daily expenses.

 This article will discuss everything you need to know about Australian work experience, including the advantages of work experience for students in Australia.